technicalmachine/fractal-docs/README.md

 ###What is Fractal?

 At the heart of **Fractal** is the idea that you can build a better product if the software and hardware are well integrated. **Fractal is a framework that uses the "metadata" of hardware and software designs to help inform the system architecture as whole**.
-By surfacing relevant resource consumption levels such as memory consumption, CPU utilization, and integrated circuit prices, the process to scaling down a hardware device becomes easier, more transparent, and shared amongst a team.
+Fractal offers an improved development experience that allows developers to use different languages within a project, have boiler plate configuration code generated automatically, receive hardware part suggestions, and even automate schematic and PCB generation.

-For many embedded products, the *domain logic* and the final *Printed Circuit Board* are the primary deliverables of the electrical design process. **Fractal** aims to (eventually) fully automate, or at least help guide, any parts of the process that are not directly relevant to those deliverables such as writing bootup and part-specific drivers, picking parts and sources, and modeling parts and schematics.
-We value ownership over black boxes so we'd like ensure those intermediary steps are fully transparent and optimizable.
-Put ambitiously, we'd like to be able to generate a PCB from firmware.
+For many embedded products, the *domain logic* and the combination of the different integrated circuits are the primary deliverables of the electrical design process. **Fractal** aims to (eventually) fully automate, or at least help guide, any parts of the process that are not directly relevant to those deliverables.
+We value transparency over black boxes so we'd like ensure those intermediary steps are fully editable.
+Put ambitiously, we'd like to be able to generate a PCB from heavily-optimized firmware.

 ### The Process to from Hardware Prototype to Scale